 What to do in El Calafate and El Chaltén

-You can fly from Buenos Aires direct to El Calafate (see the information guide at the end of this post about transportation in Argentina).
-Of course, you can also take a bus, but with only 2 weeks in Argentina, flying will get you everywhere faster.
+You can fly from Buenos Aires direct to El Calafate.
+You can also take a bus, but with only 2 weeks in Argentina, flying will get you everywhere faster.

 El Calafate is popular as the jumping-off point for Perito Moreno Glacier, located in Los Glaciares National Park.